 We have been through a period of unprecedented growth in real estate values.
 Economists make the case that people taking some (or all) of the increased equity in their homes and spending it, sometimes foolishly, were what financed the current economic expansion.
 No economist measures good spending versus stupid spending; it’s just consumer spending.
 But I think that a lot of it was stupid.

 PHILOSOPHY: My industry has made it very easy for people to convert part of their wealth that was tied up in home equity into “stuff” that the homeowners often say was stupid a few years later.

 The interest rate on HELOCs is adjustable, typically tied to the prime rate and occasionally to T-Bills or CD rates.
 With the prime rate at 8.25 percent today, equity line loans are in the 8 percent to 10 percent range depending on the borrower’s creditworthiness and other factors.
+To get a better idea of where you stand, you can check your credit score today for free.
 The payment you make each month is based only on the outstanding balance and is typically interest-only for the first ten years, at which time the loan balance is frozen and converts to an amortizing loan, still with a variable rate.

 The major benefit is that you can draw on the equity line any number of times.
 For example, you can start out by paying off high interest rate credit cards, lowering the interest rate perhaps from 18 percent to 9 percent.
 When that balance is paid off, you may wish to finance a car with your equity line instead of taking out a car loan.
 Finally, while they are not a good substitute for true education loans, they can be used to meet short-term needs, as when the tuition bill comes around when you are a little short on cash.